What are intellectual and developmental disabilities?

 Intellectual and developmental disabilities (IDD) are a category of disabilities that are present at birth or develop before a person becomes an adult.
 People living with an IDD may or may not have lifelong challenges with learning and independent living.

 Intellectual and developmental disabilities are large umbrella terms covering many other disabilities.
 Many of these disabilities and conditions have a spectrum of traits and symptoms.
 They impact each person differently, even if they share a diagnosis.
+According to Community Living Toronto, "an estimated one to three percent of people in Ontario live with an intellectual disability."

 People with IDD may take longer to learn to speak and take care of their personal needs, such as dressing or eating.
 A person with an IDD may require some level of support for their entire life.
 This will look different for everyone.
 Don’t assume that you will be able to tell a person has an IDD just by looking at them or talking to them.